Cell (processor): Element Interconnect Bus (EIB)

 The EIB is a communication bus internal to the Cell processor which connects the various on-chip system elements: the PPE processor, the memory controller (MIC), the eight SPE coprocessors, and two off-chip I/O interfaces, for a total of 12 participants in the PS3 (the number of SPU can vary in industrial applications).
-The EIB also includes an arbitration unit which functions as a set of traffic lights.
+The EIB also includes an arbitration unit, which functions as a set of traffic lights.
 In some documents, IBM refers to EIB participants as 'units'.

-The EIB is presently implemented as a circular ring consisting of four 16-byte-wide unidirectional channels which counter-rotate in pairs.
+The EIB is presently implemented as a circular ring consisting of four 16-byte-wide unidirectional channels that counter-rotate in pairs.
 When traffic patterns permit, each channel can convey up to three transactions concurrently.
 As the EIB runs at half the system clock rate the effective channel rate is 16 bytes every two system clocks.
 At maximum concurrency, with three active transactions on each of the four rings, the peak instantaneous EIB bandwidth is 96 bytes per clock (12 concurrent transactions × 16 bytes wide / 2 system clocks per transfer).
 While this figure is often quoted in IBM literature, it is unrealistic to simply scale this number by processor clock speed.
 The arbitration unit imposes additional constraints.

 IBM Senior Engineer David Krolak, EIB lead designer, explains the concurrency model:

 Each participant on the EIB has one 16-byte read port and one 16-byte write port.
 The limit for a single participant is to read and write at a rate of 16 bytes per EIB clock (for simplicity often regarded 8 bytes per system clock).
 Each SPU processor contains a dedicated DMA management queue capable of scheduling long sequences of transactions to various endpoints without interfering with the SPU's ongoing computations; these DMA queues can be managed locally or remotely as well, providing additional flexibility in the control model.

 Data flows on an EIB channel stepwise around the ring.
 Since there are twelve participants, the total number of steps around the channel back to the point of origin is twelve.
 Six steps is the longest distance between any pair of participants.
 An EIB channel is not permitted to convey data requiring more than six steps; such data must take the shorter route around the circle in the other direction.
 The number of steps involved in sending the packet has very little impact on transfer latency: the clock speed driving the steps is very fast relative to other considerations.
 However, longer communication distances are detrimental to the overall performance of the EIB as they reduce available concurrency.

 Despite IBM's original desire to implement the EIB as a more powerful cross-bar, the circular configuration they adopted to spare resources rarely represents a limiting factor on the performance of the Cell chip as a whole.
 In the worst case, the programmer must take extra care to schedule communication patterns where the EIB is able to function at high concurrency levels.